bennylope/bennylope.github.com/_posts/2012-05-12-disacquiring.md

 There's nothing wrong with holding on to a few tchotchkes and family heirlooms.
-But you're probably overestimating the future use or enjoyment you're going to get from most of the things you cling to.
+But you're probably overestimating the future use or enjoyment you're going to get from most of the things you own.

+> The things you own end up owning you.